imilkes/imilkes/README.md

          🤍 Access to 'Spirit' does not equate to 'Spiritually Advanced'.
 I hope to always be learning.
 Learning is a gift and a sign of growth.

-<b>Anchored To The Cosmos:</b>
+<b> new (left + left: right) = new cat:</b>

         🤍 helped the world's 'bosses' and their children -- opening the door to them, despite them shutting the door to me/us.
+Drive.
         🚀 launched World Tech Makers, the 1st coding academy in LatAm; also launched from 🇨🇴 🇧🇷 🇨🇱 🇲🇽 🇪🇺 🇺🇸
         🗺️ launched Nativo Digital to teach children how to code = https://vimeo.com/128600734/ 🔓 launched LatAm's 1st digital nomads visa to foster eco-tourism.